 Step 2: Screening Assessment - Comprehensive This involves further investigation following a positive indicative screening assessment.
 Individual analysis of all or some of laboratory composite samples taken during step 1 will confirm rooms requiring decontamination.
 NB: only Detailed Site Assessments can clear rooms in accordance with the standard NZS8510:2017..

-Step 3: Detailed Site Assessment This assessment, conducted by an IANZ Accredited sampling company, completes the requirements within NZS8510:2017 to determine and to exclude areas from the decontamination scope of works.
+Step 3: Detailed Site Assessment This assessment, completes the requirements within NZS8510:2017 to determine and to exclude areas from the decontamination scope of works.
 The number of samples from each area is dependant on the building, surface materials and size of each airspace.

 Step 4: Decontamination The areas confirmed in Step 3 as requiring decontamination, are now to be remediated.
 This is to be conducted by a professional decontamination company in order for a clearance certificate to be issued in accordance with the NZS8510:2017.

 Step 5: Post Decontamination Assessment The Post decontamination assessment verifies a successful decontamination and ensures the property has met all the requirements of the standard including Step 3.
-A decontamination company must include a post decontamination report from an IANZ Accredited sampling company along with the clearance documentation.
+A decontamination company must include a post decontamination report along with the clearance documentation.